altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 ~Everyone turned to her~
 'Well, that would do it.'
 `--H();`
-~A oscillation rising in pitch faded out of range, her heartbeat thundered in her chest~ ~Colors filled her vision: filling in spatially where sounds originated~ ~A color for every sound~
+~A oscillation rising in pitch faded out of range, her heartbeat thundered in her chest.
+Colors filled her vision: filling in spatially where sounds originated.
+A color for every sound~
-*A metallic click in the background, from the door*
+*A metallic click in the background, from the door.
-*A panting, rhythmic and low*
+A panting, rhythmic and low*
 ~She focused on the door~
 "FL::Is he secure?"
-"U::For now: is the Relux here?"
+"O__U::For now: is the Relux here?"
 ~There was a moments hesitation~
 "FL::Why do you ask?"
-"U::They need to disconnect."
+"O__U::They need to disconnect."
-~The door opened, and Flanagan was joined by a stout potato of a man~ ~By his side was a labrador: feet skittering across the green and purple marble floor~ "FL::Alice was successful then?"
+~The door opened, and Flanagan was joined by a stout potato of a man.
+By his side was a labrador: feet skittering across the green and purple marble floor~ "FL::Alice was successful then?"
-"U::No... well, yes.. but No."
+"O__U::No... well, yes.. but No."
 *Flanagan and Uri returned to the room.
 The labrador whimpering for food* "FL::There's no chocolate on the table: should be fine."
 ~Uri released the leash~
-"U::Sorry everyone: hope you like dogs."
+"O__U::Sorry everyone: hope you like dogs."
 ~Felix shook his head~
-"U::Oh good you are here.
+"O__U::Oh good you are here.
 You need to disconnect: right now."
 "L_R::And why would we do that."
 ~Uri paused, then turned to Flanagan~